 Heroin addiction can feel like a nightmare, and those who suffer from it often cannot escape on their own.
 Their bodies and minds have been conditioned to need regular doses, and the more they consume, the more difficult the addiction is to overcome.
 Fortunately, there are ways to help.
 Though it may be difficult, an intervention may save their life.

 Recognizing The Effects of Heroin

-A single dose of heroin puts a person at risk for addiction; consider what months or years of repeated use can do to the body.
+A single dose of the opioid drug heroin puts a person at risk for addiction; consider what months or years of repeated use can do to the body.
 Frequent use of heroin alters brain chemistry and deteriorates the decision-making portions of the brain, and behavioral changes are common among those struggling with addiction.
 Finding the next score to satisfy the addiction becomes the focus of their lives.

 Heroin use also results in physical changes, from rapid weight change to a pallid complexion.
 As the body attempts to process the drug, it struggles to maintain the normal, healthy processes of the body.

 Interventions Can Help

 The effects of heroin addiction are not limited to the individual using it.
 Often, a person who uses heroin repeatedly begins to lose touch with relationships as promises are broken and they withdraw from society.
 They often cannot escape the cycle of addiction without assistance, and that help can come through an intervention.

 An intervention is a meeting between the addicted individual and a small group of people, typically the person’s loved ones and a trained professional.
 They join together in an attempt to explain how the addiction has affected them and to encourage that person to seek treatment.

 How to Hold an Intervention

 Participating in an intervention can be difficult and emotional, and it may not provide the desired outcome.
 However, doing nothing may lead to a far worse result.